Guide To the Best Museums in Vienna Austria

 8. Sigmund Freud Museum: Psychiatrist House Museum

-Vienna was home to Sign Freud.
-Freud is the godfather of psychoanalysis and the mind behind the infamous Oedipus complex theory.
-Freud’s largely responsible for Vienna’s fixation with therapy and neurology.
+Vienna was home to Sigmund Freud, the pioneer of psychoanalysis and the creator of the well-known Oedipus complex theory.
+Freud played a major role in shaping Vienna’s interest in therapy and neurology.

-Unfortunately, many of his personal effects went with him to London when he (very belatedly) fled from the Nazis.
+Unfortunately, many of his personal belongings accompanied him to London when he eventually fled from the Nazis.

 A mirror she gave to her father hangs in his study window.
 It’s perhaps the most haunting artifact in the collection, along with the recently transformed waiting room area.